 Definitely one for older children and teenagers.
 Get a fright at London dungeons at any time of year!
 Be warned there is a scare factor!

 The Puppet Theatre Barge is a London institution. a 50 seater theatre on a barge has great shows for all the family.
 Located in little Venice!
 This is great for toddlers and younger children in particular!
+This is definitely one of the best indoor children’s activities London has on offer!

 Harry Potter studio tour